bla-ce/herve/README.md

 ### Basic Auth

-Basic auth can be used with `Herve`, this is the simplest and of course one of the least robust way to provide authentication but I hoping to implement other authentication methods in the future as middlewares.
+Basic auth can be used with `Herve`, this is the simplest and of course one of the least robust way to provide authentication but I am hoping to implement other authentication methods in the future as middlewares.

 ### Grouping

 Routes with a common prefix can be grouped inside a `group` structure with specific middlewares.

+### Dynamic Route Parameters

+A route can be defined with dynamic paramater such as `/api/v1/events/<id`.
+This feature allows for flexibility in supporting varying parameters within the defined route.

 ## Quick Start